henningheyen/Scalability-Of-LLM-Posthoc-Explanations/README.md

-# Transformers Explainability
+# ICLR Submission

-This repository contains the code and experiments related to my Master Thesis "Explainability in Transformer-Based Pre-Trained Language Model".
-The code conducts experiments on how explainability is affected by model size.
+This repository contains the code and experiments related to the paper "The Effect of Model Size on LLM Post-hoc Explainability via LIME".
+The paper was published in the ICLR 2024 workshop on Secure and Trustworthy Large Language Models ([SeT-LLM](https://set-llm.github.io)).

-We use LIME explanations and DeBERTaV3 models of four different sizes from Huggingface.
-The project investigates natural language inference (NLI) and zero shot classification (ZSC).
-We use three datasets (MNLI, e-SNLI and CoS-e).
-The explanations are evaluated based on their faithfulness and plausibility.
-While faithfulness aims to capture the extend to which the explanation reflects the model's internal decision process, plausibility captures the agreement between the generated explanation and a human ground truth explanation.
-Faithfulness is measured by comprehensiveness and sufficiency and plausibility is measured by intersection over union (IOU) and token level f1 scores (TokenF1).
+## Abstract
+Large language models (LLMs) are becoming bigger to boost performance.
+However, little is known about how explainability is affected by this trend.
+This work explores LIME explanations for DeBERTaV3 models of four different sizes on natural language inference (NLI) and zero-shot classification (ZSC) tasks.
+We evaluate the explanations based on their **faithfulness** to the models'  internal decision processes and their **plausibility**, i.e. their agreement with human explanations.
+Our results suggest some extent of misalignment between the LIME explanations and the models' internal processes as model size increases.

 ## Table of Contents